kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ### Background job

-Depending on the case, it would be acceptable to move this computation into a background task.
+Depending on the case, it would be acceptable to move this computation into a background task (we don't need to return the immediate result to the end user).
 But in our scenario, this isn't the case

 ### Summary